cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Use Cases

-### Cloud Infrastructure data-lake and data-warehouse
+### Cloud Infrastructure data lake and data warehouse

 Snowflake is already used as a ["Security data lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
 CloudQuery brings all your cloud [infrastructure configuration data](../docs/plugins/sources) to the same place, consolidating your security and infrastructure data in one place and enabling new insights.